Gary Plummer (American football)

-Gary Lee Plummer (born January 26, 1960) is a former American football linebacker who played in the National Football League (NFL) and the United States Football League (USFL).
-He was signed by the San Diego Chargers as a free agent in 1986 after playing three years in the USFL.
-He played college football at University of California, Berkeley.
-Plummer won a Super Bowl ring with the San Francisco 49ers in Super Bowl XXIX.
+Gary Lee Plummer (born January 26, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) and the United States Football League (USFL).
+He played college football for the California Golden Bears.
+Plummer was signed by the San Diego Chargers as a free agent in 1986 after playing three years in the USFL.
+He won a Super Bowl with the San Francisco 49ers in Super Bowl XXIX.

 College career

-Plummer played his first two years of junior-college football at Ohlone College, and then transferred to the University of California, Berkeley, where he played nose tackle.
+Plummer played his first two years of junior-college football at Ohlone College, and then transferred to the University of California, Berkeley, where he played nose tackle for the Golden Bears.

 Professional playing career

 Oakland Invaders

 After going undrafted in the 1983 NFL draft, Plummer joined the Oakland Invaders of the USFL.
 He played three years for the team.
 He played in the 1985 USFL Championship game.
 He wore #51 with the Invaders.

 San Diego Chargers

 After the USFL folded in 1985, Plummer was signed by the San Diego Chargers.
 He became a starter during his first season with the Chargers and started 106 of 119 games during the eight seasons he played there.
 He finished his career with the Chargers with 792 tackles, 3.5 sacks, and five interceptions.
 He scored two touchdowns in his time with the Chargers.
-His first was a 2 yard pass from Billy Joe Tolliver on October 7, 1990 vs. Pittsburgh.
-His second came on a 1 yard run vs. Denver on November 11, 1990.
+His first was a 2-yard pass from Billy Joe Tolliver on October 7, 1990, vs. Pittsburgh.
+His second came on a 1-yard run vs. Denver on November 11, 1990.
 While with the Chargers he carried the ball 3 times for 9 yards.